-Institutions matter for growth and inclusive development, but despite increasing awareness of the importance of institutions on economic outcomes, there is little evidence on how positive institutional change can be achieved.
+Institutions matter for growth and inclusive development.
+But despite increasing awareness of the importance of institutions on economic outcomes, there is little evidence on how positive institutional change can be achieved.
 The Economic Development and Institutions - EDI - research programme aims to fill this knowledge gap by working with some of the finest economic thinkers and social scientists across the globe.

-The programme was launched in 2015 and will run for five years.
+The programme was launched in 2015 and will run until 2021.
 It is made up of four parallel research activities: path-finding papers, institutional diagnostic, coordinated randomised control trials, and case studies.
-The programme is funded by the UK Department for International Development.
-For more information see http://edi.opml.co.uk
+The programme is funded with UK aid from the UK government.
+For more information see http://edi.opml.co.uk.